30 Years War Bohemian Phase

 The ensuing Bohemian revolt was a complex and often chaotic affair.
 The Bohemian army, though initially successful in securing some victories, lacked the resources and military expertise to withstand a sustained Habsburg counteroffensive.
 Ferdinand II, receiving significant support from Catholic powers like Spain and Bavaria, mobilized a powerful army under the command of the experienced General Tilly.

 The decisive clash came at the Battle of White Mountain near Prague on November 8, 1620.
-This battle proved to be a catastrophic defeat for the Bohemian rebels.
+On top of that, this battle proved to be a catastrophic defeat for the Bohemian rebels.
 The Bohemian army, poorly organized and lacking in discipline, was utterly routed by Tilly's superior force.
-The consequences of this defeat were far-reaching.
+And the consequences of this defeat were far-reaching.
 Frederick V was driven from Bohemia, and the Habsburg dynasty reasserted their control over the region.

 The Aftermath of White Mountain: Religious Repression and Political Restructuring